-The structure and regularization of stress tensor of the Maxwell field with the GF term are particularly revealing.
+The structure and regularization of the stress tensor of the Maxwell field with the GF term are particularly revealing.
 The transverse stress tensor has both the particle and vacuum parts, and the vacuum part contains only a UV divergent $k^4$ term, which becomes zero after the 0th-order adiabatic regularization.
-The LT stress tensor is zero, including the particle and vacuum, due to a cancelation of the longitudinal and temporal parts in the GB physical states.
+The LT stress tensor is zero in the GB states, including the particle and vacuum, due to a cancelation of the longitudinal and temporal parts.
 The particle part of the GF stress tensor is also zero in the GB states.
 The above features hold in the RD and MD stages, and in de Sitter space as well.
-But, the vacuum GF stress tensor exhibits different behaviors in the RD and MD stages: In the RD stage it contains two divergent terms $\propto k^4, k^2$ as in \eqref{rhogfrad} \eqref{pgfrad} and becomes zero by the 2nd-order adiabatic regularization, nevertheless, in the MD stage, it contains three divergent terms $\propto k^4, k^2, k^0$ as in \eqref{rhogfmat} \eqref{pgfmat} and becomes zero by the 4th-order adiabatic regularization \cite{ParkerFulling1974,WangZhangChen2016,ZhangWangJCAP2018}.
-This outcome tells that, the adiabatic order of adequate regularization depends upon the components (type of fields).
-This occurs also for the Maxwell field in de Sitter space \cite{ZhangYePRD2022}, as well as for the scalar fields with different coupling constant \cite{ZhangYeWang2020,ZhangWangYe2020,YeZhangWang2022}.
-Furthermore, for a given quantum field (component), the order of regularization depends also upon the background spacetimes generally, as we found previously for a massless scalar field \cite{ZhangYeWang2020,ZhangWangYe2020,YeZhangWang2022}.
+But, the vacuum GF stress tensor exhibits different behaviors in the RD and MD stages: In the RD stage it contains two divergent terms $\propto k^4, k^2$ as in \eqref{rhogfrad} and \eqref{pgfrad}, and becomes zero by the 2nd-order adiabatic regularization, nevertheless, in the MD stage, it contains three divergent terms $\propto k^4, k^2, k^0$ as in \eqref{rhogfmat} and \eqref{pgfmat} and becomes zero by the 4th-order adiabatic regularization \cite{ParkerFulling1974,WangZhangChen2016,ZhangWangJCAP2018}.
+This outcome tells that the adiabatic order of an adequate regularization generally depends upon the background spacetimes, the type of fields (or the components of vector field), as well as the couplings \cite{ZhangYeWang2020,ZhangWangYe2020,YeZhangWang2022,ZhangYePRD2022}.